Resize text for better readability

-These two dates are crucial because company ownership changes constantly, so a cutoff date is needed to establish who receives corporate action.
+These two dates are crucial because company ownership changes constantly, so a cutoff date is needed to establish who receives the corporate action.

 For android only